jahanarun/blog/content/en/post/cognito-auto-admin/index.md

 - jwt
 - authorization
 featured_image: ""
-description: "Authorize users as admin based on email domain"
+description: "Use email domain to auto assign user as admin during initial sign in"
 ---
 ## Problem
 *Let's consider this scenario.*